vasanthk/electrode/docs/chapter1/advanced/stand-alone-modules/server-side-render-caching-+-profiling.md

 Optimize React SSR with profiling and component caching.
 The [electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching) module supports profiling React Server Side Rendering time to enable component caching to help you speed up Server Side Rendering of your components.

-[electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching) module can be used as a\_standalone\_module and is\_agnostic\_to your web-server framework.
+[electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching) module can be used as a standalone module and is agnostic of your web-server framework.
 In this tutorial we will demonstrate how to use this module in Electrode, Express.js and Hapi.js applications.

 ## Module: [electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching)